 For added fun, you can also check out the City of Edmonton Play Rangers free drop-in programs on most Saturday afternoons.
 You can join specially trained program leaders in local parks for rotating outdoor adventures like orienteering, scavenger hunts, snowshoeing, fire building, and more!

-We hope our Get Outside Winter Fun Guide has given you some great ways to enjoy the cold months with your family and family!
-No matter what activities you choose, Family Fun Edmonton want you to have a safe and fun winter.
+We hope our Get Outside Winter Fun Guide has given you some great ways to enjoy the cold months with your family and friends!
+No matter what activities you choose, Family Fun Edmonton wants you to have a safe and fun winter.